markgbeckett/jupiter_ace/rc2014_sound_card/README.md

 ```

 Second, the duration/ period of the effect can be set with `X<period>`.
 Period values between 1 and 65,535 are possible.
-For repeating patterns (wave pattern 4, ...,7) values of 100--5,000 are typically good.
-For no-repeating patters (wave pattern 0, ..., 3) values above 2,000 are generally best.
+For repeating patterns (wave pattern 4, ...,7), values of 100--5,000 are typically good.
+For non-repeating patterns (wave pattern 0, ..., 3), values above 2,000 are generally best.

 So, for example, a variation on our major C scale would be:
 ```